YifeiZhou02/BT-2/README.md

 Please refer to https://www.image-net.org/challenges/LSVRC/2012/index.php for downloading the Imagenet 1k.

 ## Sample Experiments on Cifar 100
 We provide training and evaluation experiment configurations for Cifar 100 in <code>./configs</code>.
-The following commands are backward compatible training experiments from ResNet50 to VitB16.
+The following commands are backward compatible training experiments from ResNet50 to ResNet50 (with data change of 50 classes to 100 classes).

 ### Train Old Backbone Model
 <code>python train_backbone.py --config configs/cifar100_backbone_old.yaml</code>